disshaaa/Random-Forest-for-Credit-Scoring/README.md

-# 💳 Creditworthiness Prediction using Random Forest
+# 💳 Random Forest for Credit Scoring

 This project predicts the **credit risk** (good or bad) of individuals using financial and demographic data.
 It uses the **German Credit Dataset** and implements a complete machine learning pipeline using **Scikit-learn** and **Colab**.